Contesting a Will Lawyer Sydney, NSW

 What does it mean to “contest” a Will?

 Eligible persons are defined by law and include spouses, de facto partners, children, and former spouses.
-Grandchildren or members of the household may also be eligible if they were dependent on the deceased.
+In some cases, grandchildren or members of the household may also be eligible if they were dependent on the deceased.

 Is there a time limit to make a Family Provision Claim in NSW?

 Yes.
-In NSW, a Family Provision Claim must be filed with the court within 12 months from the date of the deceased’s death.
+A Family Provision Claim must be filed within 12 months from the date of the deceased’s death.

 Can the 12-month time limit be extended?